 Photographer Tip: Before choosing a Vermont wedding venue, it’s important to first consider the season you’re getting married in.
 Will you have an early Spring wedding, where some flowers have bloomed (but there might still be mud on the ground where grass should be)?
 Will you choose Summer with those lush greens and later sunsets (and as much outside time as possible)?
-Or will it be Fall, when you can embrace the insane pops of color on the trees?
-Or last, but certainly not least, Winter is also an option and your ceremony could take place outside with fluffy chunks of snow falling while you say your “I Dos” in front of a mountain backdrop.
+Or will it be Fall, when you can embrace the unmistakeable pops of color on the trees?
+Or last, but certainly not least, Winter is also an option and your ceremony could take place outside with soft flakes of snow falling while you say your “I Dos” in front of a mountain backdrop.

-There are so many possibilities here, and it is absolutely worth choosing a Vermont season before choosing your venue, as your final choices for indoor and outdoor locations will determine the feel and aesthetic of your date.
+There are so many possibilities here, and it is absolutely worth choosing a season before choosing your Vermont wedding venue, as your final choices for indoor and outdoor locations will determine the feel and aesthetic of your date.
 If the timing lines up, try to visit your venue during the same season you’ll be getting married and/or around the same time of day as your ceremony.
 This will give you the best idea of what your wedding day might look like in real-time.

 Located in the central Vermont town of Warren, Sugarbush is a quieter resort than Stowe and Stratton, but just as beautiful.
 This ski resort does it all and can host elopements, micro weddings, and large groups of up to 250 guests.
 There are both indoor and outdoor options, including the lodge, mountaintop, golf clubhouse, and inn with all of them guaranteeing a beautiful backdrop.
 Sugarbush’s central Vermont location is also central to many wedding vendors and close to the airport for your guests’ ease.
 Plus, if you host your ceremony at the top of the mountain, you’ll have the chance for some really iconic Vermont chairlift wedding photos on your post-ceremony ride back down.